Fire Shutter Suppliers & Installers

 - The maximum stand by period for this unit is 4 hours.

 - It is recommended that you only use the modified battery back up unit provided by A1 shutters, the use of any other unit would problematic and could nullify the warranty.

-- The unit comes complete with a wall mounting bracket, the unit must be mounted at high level next to the motor (see layout drawing for dimensions etc.,).
+- The unit comes complete with a wall mounting bracket, the unit must be mounted at high level next to the motor.

 - The physical dimensions of the unit are 280mm long x 170mm high x 90mm high.